TykTechnologies/tyk-docs-hugo/tyk-docs/content/configure/redis-cluster.md

 	    "username": "",
 	    "password": "",
 	    "database": 0,
-	    "optimisation_max_idle": 100
+	    "optimisation_max_idle": 100,
+	    "use_ssl": true
 	},
 ```
 Then the Cluster driver should be invoked instead of the standard Redis driver.
+If you are using TLS for Redis connections, set `use_ssl` to `true`.

 ## <a name="redis-cluster-docker"></a> Redis Cluster with Docker